 Luca’s personal series are predominantly shot on an Ebony large format camera, which suits his ‘slow’ style of documentary portraiture.
 His portraits are often a contemplative observation, in opposition to the mass media representations of the developing World.
 Luca’s Social Anthropological background is integral to his subsequent photographic practice.

-BBC, BNP Paribas, British Library, Brussels Airlines, Hackett, Honda, Lexus, McCann London, Michelin, Mini, Monocle, Orange, Sony, TBWA, The Guardian on Saturday Magazine, The Independent on Sunday Magazine, The Photographers Gallery, The Telegraph Magazine, UNICEF, Vodafone, Warner Bros, Water Aid, Winkreative, YouTube
+BBC, BNP Paribas, British Library, Brussels Airlines, Chelsea F.C., Hackett, Honda, Lexus, McCann London, Michelin, Mini, Monocle, Sony, TBWA, Guardian on Saturday Magazine, Sunday Times Magazine, Telegraph Magazine, The Brooklyn Brothers, The Photographers Gallery, UNICEF, Vodafone, Warner Bros, Water Aid, Winkreative, YouTube